 iVote was created in 2014 with one goal: secure voting rights for all Americans.
-Traditionally, most voting rights groups have focused on challenges in court after rights had been impinged, or defeating efforts to further erode rights. iVote will take a different tack – 'flipping the script' from playing defense on voter suppression efforts to going on offense to secure and expand access to voting.
+Traditionally, most voting rights groups have focused on challenges in court after rights had been impinged, or defeating efforts to further erode rights. iVote takes a different tack – 'flipping the script' from playing defense on voter suppression efforts to going on offense to secure and expand access to voting.